Samariya57/Via_Coding_Challenge/README.md

 no client at the moment and 20 minutes are left before the 10-hours threshold, a driver has a high probability to cross this threshold if he/she tries to take one more passenger.
 ### Ways to modify
+To make current solution more flexible we can give alarms depending on if a driver has a passanger when he/she is 9h30m on-shift.
+If at this moment there is a passenger, we send an alarm immediately, because there is enough time to pick only one more customer after this is droped-off.
+If there is noone, we wait until the driver crosses 9h40m-threshold or a new passanger is picked up, whenever is sooner, and then send a warning.

 A much more personalized approach is to send notifications to drivers based on historical behavior of a particular driver.
 For example, if a driver always stops after 9h40m on-shift then the probability that he/she crosses the 10-hours threshold is negligibly small and we don't send him/her a notification.
 However to use this method we must have big historical data for each driver which is not always possible, i.e. at the beginning of the year or his/her career.
 There's also a side effect that a driver may not understand who don't know the method may think that it's a bug that the system works differently for him/her and his/her colleague.
 ## Question 3
 The taxicab dispatcher also wants to identify drivers who are on a roll – these are drivers who have 5 rides in a row, with less than 10 minutes of empty time between each of the rides